megoforce/darkwinds/_posts/2018-11-23-the-art-of-deckbuilding.markdown

 ## Look in the market for your missing card
 If the only thing missing from your dream deck is a specific card, remember that the magic of NFTs is that you can trade them outside the game.
 You can look for a specific card and buy it in <a href="https://opensea.io/category/darkwinds">the Darkwinds marketplace</a>.

+## Want some examples?
+The Darkwinds game design team built a couple of examples so you can see what we are talking about.

+### The Deceitful Explorer
+With this deck, you will have enough staying power to slowly sink your opponent.
+Your own health will not be at risk with a combination of blocking Buccaneers and healing Spells, which you can also use to further boost your blockading allies.
+A card like Kraken stalls your rival's play, shifting its focus while you prepare your last play: a Black Dagger will allow you to stab your rival when it least expects. <a href="https://opensea.io/bundles/the-deceitful-explorer-black-friday-sale">Check it out at OpenSea!</a>

+- 1x Kraken
+- 1x Elgard The Vicar
+- 1x Private Jeimi
+- 1x Healing Shadow
+- 1x Silent Waters
+- 1x Golden Astrolabe
+- 1x Bahamut
+- 1x Lady Elizard
+- 1x Deckshine Gordon
+- 1x Black Dagger

+### The Dreaded Murderer
+Why trust others when you can wreck havok yourself?
+This deck is all about the splashy, high-risk high-reward plays.
+Your rival has big blocking allies?
+No worries.
+Go over them with this deck's Assault spells, including two that damage ALL of your rival's (and yours, but you don't care right?)
+Buccaneers, and finish spectacularly with a powerful Mental Cannon, making your rival wonder what kind of $#*% has just happened.

+- 1x Mental Cannon
+- 2x Serf Serena
+- 1x Milton, The Short One
+- 1x Shrapnel
+- 1x Lazy Eye Tybault
+- 1x Sword of Maddness
+- 1x Extra Limb
+- 1x Spectral
+- 1x Blue Powder

+### The Damned Plunderer
+If you sink your opponent first, you don't have to worry much about your health, right?
+This cards will allow you to swiftly deal damage, with little to no regard to their own health.
+Given the right conditions, you can deal enormous amounts of damage as fast as possible.
+The Black Corsair is there to help you push the envelope with its quick 3 points of damage.
+A couple of spells won't hurt, so you have a heal and damaging spell to complement your allies.

+- 1x Black Corsair
+- 1x Barrel Philips
+- 1x Marianne Morningstar
+- 1x Tristan The Sharp
+- 1x Miss Selora
+- 1x Milton, The Short One
+- 1x Manuk Smile Of Steel
+- 1x Cannon Ball
+- 1x Old Bandages

 Good luck.
 You will need it!